isomerpages/moe-kranjipri/pages/KPS on Social Media.md

 [Click here to check out our Youtube Channel](https://www.youtube.com/@kranjikps595/videos)

 ![](/images/KPS-tiktok.png)
-[We are on TikTok too!
-Do catch us there!]
+[We are on TikTok to.
+Do catch us there] (https://www.tiktok.com/@kranjiprisch?lang=en)
-(https://www.tiktok.com/@kranjiprisch?lang=en)